Outbreak Response Plan

 DIVISION OF RESPONSIBILITIES FOR INFECTION CONTROL ACTIVITIES

-The Actors Fund Home has created an Infection Control Committee which will be ultimately responsible for planning, monitoring, evaluating, investigation, control, and prevention of health-care associated infections (HAIs).
+The Actors Fund Home has created an Infection Control Committee which will be ultimately responsible for planning, monitoring, evaluating, investigation, control, and prevention of health-care associated infections (HAIs) and outbreak occurrence of communicable diseases.
 The Team will develop a system of care that promotes sound and scientific infection prevention principles and practices.
 Partnering with the Medical Director, Administrator, Assistant Administrator, DON, and Infection Prevention Nurse (IPN) are Infection, Preventionist Consultant, Ms. Lucille Plantemoli and Infectious Disease Doctor, Dr. Ashwin Jathavedam.
-The Infection Prevention Committee will make rounds and meet on a quarterly basis, and more frequently if necessary.
-The Infection Prevention Committee reports to the Governing Board.
+The Infection Prevention Committee will make rounds and meet on a monthly basis.

 INFECTION PREVENTION NURSE